mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 ```

 Look at your `packages/hello-ts/dist/index.js` one more time now.
 You should see
-that the way the `addNumbers` function is exported has changed
+that the way the `addNumbers` function is exported has changed:

 ```js twoslash
 async function addNumbers(a, b) {